 Trying to change strategy, logic, or design requirements later, specifically once the tool hits development, could mean wasted design and development time, and disruptions to the tool’s tracking and overall functionality.

-Ultimately, not having the above details dialed out upfront prebuild can translate into lengthy delays, more money needed than originally planned, and a tool that users nor internal teams find valuable.
+Ultimately, not having the above details dialed out prebuild can translate into lengthy delays, more money needed than originally planned, and a tool that neither users or internal teams find valuable.

 So, is it worth it?

-At their essence, allowing users to self-select their way through your website makes for an improved buying process that’s faster, more personalized, and friction-free — or what we at call this a “touchless sale.”
+Allowing users to self-select their way through your website makes for an improved buying process that’s faster, more personalized, and friction-free — what we call a “touchless sale.”